First Nations Policing

 First Nation policing programs are monitored regularly per the agreements to ensure that FNCs are receiving policing services that are culturally sensitive and responsive to the particular needs of the First Nations Community (FNC) and enhance the level of policing provided under the Provincial Police Service Agreement.

 Activities that are monitored include whether FNCs are actively involved in developing objectives, priorities and goals of the police service, the police service is culturally sensitive and responsive to the community’s needs, the police service is effective and accountable to the communities served, and the relationship between the communities and the police.
-Program monitoring may consist of requests for First Nations communities to complete Schedule “D” of their CTA or site visits.
+Program monitoring includes site visits and the First Nation community completing an annual report using the form provided by Canada.
 More extensive reviews are undertaken periodically.